urbanadventurer/Android-PIN-Bruteforce/README.md

 - Use Samsung Find My Mobile (requires you set it up before phone is locked)
 - Crash the Lock Screen UI (Android 5.0 and 5.1)
 - Use the Google Forgot pattern, Forgot PIN, or Forgot password (Android 4.4 KitKat and earlier)
-- Factory Reset (you lose all your data)
+- Factory Reset (you lose all your data 😭)

 ### 🤖 Users who have already replaced their Android ROM